Quantum Computing Demonstration of the Polaron-Molecule Transition on a NISQ Device: Correlation Effects Beyond Mean-Field

 \section{Correlation Effects Beyond Mean-Field}

-Standard Mean-Field theories often fail to describe the strongly correlated nature of the BEC--BCS crossover, particularly near the unitary limit~\cite{bloch2008many, randeria2014crossover} where the scattering length diverges~\cite{zwerger2012bcs}.
-Our computational approach explicitly accounts for effects beyond the simple mean-field approximation by mapping the full many-body wave function onto the quantum processor's Hilbert space.
+Standard mean-field theories often struggle to capture the strongly correlated nature of the BEC--BCS crossover, particularly near the unitary limit where the scattering length diverges~\cite{bloch2008many, randeria2014crossover, zwerger2012bcs}.
+Our computational approach overcomes these limitations by mapping the full many-body wave function directly onto the quantum processor's Hilbert space, thereby explicitly accounting for correlations beyond the mean-field approximation.

-One critical effect analyzed is the \textit{Orthogonality Catastrophe}~\cite{massignan2014polarons}.
-In the thermodynamic limit, the introduction of an impurity causes a complete rearrangement of the Fermi sea, leading to a zero overlap between the initial and final states.
-In our simulation, we observe how finite-size effects and the presence of a superfluid gap~\cite{zwierlein2005vortices} $\Delta$ modify this behavior~\cite{leggett2006quantum}.
-The gap acts as a protective shield, suppressing the emission of low-energy particle-hole excitations and thus stabilizing the polaron's coherence.
+While an impurity typically causes a complete rearrangement of the Fermi sea leading to vanishing state overlap in the thermodynamic limit our simulation probes how finite-size effects and the superfluid gap $\Delta$ modify this behaviour~\cite{zwierlein2005vortices, leggett2006quantum}.
+The gap acts as a protective shield, suppressing low-energy particle-hole excitations and consequently stabilising polaron coherence.

-Furthermore, the quantum circuit naturally incorporates higher-order correlations that are typically ignored in Chevy-like variational Ans\"atze~\cite{massignan2014polarons, chevy2006universal}.
-By evolving the system under the full Hubbard-discretized Hamiltonian, we include multi-particle scattering processes that are essential for accurately determining the polaron's lifetime and the spectral weight transfer to the molecular branch~\cite{Wang_2022, Mizukami2023}.
+Furthermore, the quantum circuit naturally incorporates higher-order correlations that are typically neglected in Chevy-like variational Ansätze~\cite{massignan2014polarons, chevy2006universal}.
+By evolving the system under the full Hubbard-discretised Hamiltonian, we include multi-particle scattering processes essential for accurately determining the polaron lifetime and the spectral weight transfer to the molecular branch~\cite{Wang_2022, Mizukami2023}.